ezgisubasi/kmeans-clustering-from-scratch/README.md

 This program makes predictions for 3 datasets by using an implementation of the K-means algorithm both from scratch and the sci-kit learn library.
 The K-means algorithm used in this program only works for k 3, 4, and 6 values.
 In addition, the visualization of the objective function also printed as output after the predictions.

-# Outputs provided K-Means from scratch algorithm for each dataset
+# Outputs provided by K-Means from scratch algorithm for each dataset

 Visualizations of datasets;